 4 Reasons Why Image Optimization is Important

 Yes, in 2010, it became clear to all of us that page load speed is a ranking factor.
-Google doesn’t love slow websites just like its users.
-Marketing Leaders such as Moz and SemRush have also published their insights about page load speed.
+Just like its users, Google doesn’t love slow speed.

 In this digital world, every factor related to your website performance matters.
 And the expectations of visitors are only going to increase with time.